 | 35% | $823.52 | $1,613.60 | $2,479.72 | $4,500.80 |

-A few things this table makes clear that aren't obvious at first glance.
+The table makes a few things clear that aren't obvious at first glance.

 At 35% APR over 60 months, you pay back $8,500 on a $4,000 loan.
 The monthly payment looks manageable at $141.
 The total cost of borrowing is 2.1 times the original loan amount.